 This is another question that is down to you, and depends on your income, their needs and how much responsibility you want to give your child.
 Generally speaking, the amount should increase as your child grows older.
 And ideally, the more money you give them, the more responsibility they should be given, too.
 For example, a 12-year-old might be given EUR5 a week to use as they wish, while their 16-year-old sister receives EUR120 a month for going out and buying clothes.

 The money should also be spent on things that are appropriate for their age: from sweets to magazines, movies, clothes and then going out with fellow students.
-According to one study*, parents in Luxembourg give an average of EUR50 a week to their children over 15, and EUR10 to children aged between 10 and 15.
+According to an “old” study*, parents in Luxembourg give an average of EUR50 a week to their children over 15, and EUR10 to children aged between 10 and 15.
 This is significantly more than our European neighbours.

 Again, for young children, a piggy bank is a fun and tangible way of teaching them to keep their money safe.
 Some banks in Luxembourg offer deposit cards for children under 12 to teach them how to deposit savings in a savings account in their own name – with no withdrawal or payment facilities, of course.